Dr. Luke: Career

-He co-wrote and co-produced the Kelly Clarkson Hot 100 number two song, "Since U Been Gone" with Max Martin and provided the singer another hit in "Behind These Hazel Eyes".
-Subsequent songs by Pink, "Who Knew" and "U + Ur Hand" reached the Hot 100 top ten.
-He would go on to co-produce a number one for Avril Lavigne with the song "Girlfriend" as well as seven other songs on the Lavigne album.
-He also achieved a UK number one with the song "About You Now" for the Sugababes.
-Gottwald contributed two songs to Katy Perry's second album, One of the Boys.
-Hot 100 number one, "I Kissed a Girl" and "Hot n Cold", as well as three songs to Britney Spears' 2008 album, Circus, including the title track.
+In 2004, he co-wrote and co-produced the Kelly Clarkson Billboard Hot 100 number two song, "Since U Been Gone" with Max Martin and provided the singer another hit in "Behind These Hazel Eyes".
+Subsequent songs by Pink, "Who Knew" and "U + Ur Hand" reached the top ten in the US.
+He would go on to co-produce a number one for Avril Lavigne with the song "Girlfriend" as well as seven other songs on Lavigne's album.
+He also achieved a UK number one with the 2007 song "About You Now" for the Sugababes.
+Gottwald contributed two songs to Katy Perry's second album, One of the Boys in 2008.
+US Billboard number one, "I Kissed a Girl" and "Hot n Cold", as well as three songs to Britney Spears' 2008 album, Circus, including the title track.
 He also co-produced the US number one song "Right Round" by Flo Rida.
 His third co-production for Kelly Clarkson, "My Life Would Suck Without You" reached the top of the Hot 100 as well.
-In late 2009, his song for Miley Cyrus, "Party in the U.S.A." co-written by Jessie J, reached number two on the chart.
+In late 2009, his song for Miley Cyrus, "Party in the U.S.A.", co-written by Jessie J, reached number two on the chart.
 In December 2009, Billboard named him as one of the top 10 producers of the decade.

-On April 21, Gottwald was named Songwriter of the Year at the 2010 ASCAP Pop Music Awards and received 10 ASCAP Pop Music Awards for the year as the songwriter and publisher.
+In 2010, Gottwald was named Songwriter of the Year at the ASCAP Pop Music Awards and received 10 ASCAP Pop Music Awards for the year as the songwriter and publisher.
 He had received ten Pop Music Awards from ASCAP between 2006 and 2009.
 He was also named to Fast Company's 100 Most Creative People in Business, placing at number 33.
-Gottwald's co-production for Katy Perry "California Gurls" debuted at number two on the Hot 100 and later reached number one.
-Second single "Teenage Dream" would follow suit.
+Gottwald's co-production for Katy Perry's "California Gurls" debuted at number two on the Hot 100 and later reached number one.
+The second single "Teenage Dream" would follow suit.
 Taio Cruz's "Dynamite", co-produced by Gottwald, reached number one in the UK and number two in the US.
 He contributed to three more top ten songs, "Magic" for B.o.B, "My First Kiss" for 3OH!3, and "Take It Off" for Kesha, as well as a top five song, "Your Love Is My Drug", by the latter on the Hot 100.